wp-plugins/envoke-supersized/readme.txt

 * The first publicly available version of the Envoke Supersized plugin

 == Upgrade Notice ==

+= 2.0.3 =
+Version 2.0.3 fixes display issues that were seen in themes that targeted all ul elements with default styling.

 = 2.0.0 =
 Version 2.0.0 brings a lot of under-the-hood improvements, bugfixes, and better support for titles and captions.
 Image